aliciachenw/aliciachenw.github.io/_pages/publications.md

 **Journals**

+4. R. Moore, R. Yeung, **W. Chen**, Q. Zeng, E. Prisman, S.E.
+Salcudean, Enabling extracorporeal ultrasound imaging with the da Vinci robot for transoral robotic surgery: a feasibility study. *International Journal of Computer Assisted Radiology and Surgery*, 2024.
+[IJCARS](https://link.springer.com/article/10.1007/s11548-024-03160-9).

+    We evaluate using an additional robotic (4th) arm on the da Vinci Surgical System to perform extracorporeal US neck scanning in TORS.
+The robotic US tasks took longer than freehand US but has close operator-rated performance.

 3. **W. Chen**, M. Kalia, Q. Zeng, E.H.
 Pang, R. Bagherinasab, T.D.
 Milner, F. Sabiq, E. Prisman, S.E.
 Salcudean, Towards Transcervical Ultrasound Image Guidance for Transoral Robotic Surgery. *International Journal of Computer Assisted Radiology and Surgery*, 2023.
 [IJCARS](https://link.springer.com/article/10.1007/s11548-023-02898-y), [preprint](https://arxiv.org/abs/2211.16544)

     We propose and carry out preliminary evaluations of a US-guided AR system for TORS, with the transducer placed on the neck for a transcervical view.
 Firstly, we perform a novel MRI-transcervical 3D US registration study.
 Secondly, we develop a US-robot calibration method with an optical tracker and an AR system to display the anatomy mesh model in the real-time endoscope images inside the surgeon console.
 We demonstrate the first proof-of-concept transcervical US-guided AR system for TORS and the feasibility of trans-cervical 3D US-MRI registration.
 Our results show that trans-cervical 3D US is a promising technique for TORS image guidance.